 “The conditions which you have the most duty to fulfill are those by which you have made marital relations lawful.”
 [Bukhari & Muslim]

-The nikah in islam should not be a secret affair and should preferably be performed in front of the guests as a formal announcement.
-This way the guest will also be witness to, and share in, the good deed that is performed.
-In Islam the presence of two witnesses is absolutely essential at nikah.
+The nikah in Islam should not be a secret affair and preferably be performed in front of the guests.
+This way the guests will witness and share, the good deed that is performed.
+In Islam, the presence of two witnesses is essential at nikah.